That he had so little to do summed up how poor the visitors' performance was. Solid whenever called upon.

 With rumors swirling of transfer activity at Old Trafford, Cleverley’s performance was hardly the inspiring showing he would have hoped for.
 Wasteful in possession and lacking any real guile, he was lucky not to be taken off.

 Able to get into the kinds of areas he thrives, Mata was rewarded for a fine run to the back post as Valencia’s vicious cross left him with a simple tap-in.
 However, he failed to offer the kind of creativity United would hope for.

 Much like Young, Valencia can be found wanting when forced into defensive work, epitomized by him leaving Rodwell for Sunderland's leveler.
 However, he looked brighter than he has in some time going forward and superbly set up the opener.

 Let down by a dreadful touch, Fletcher’s performance added further weight to the theory that United desperately needs reinforcements in the center of the park.
 The Scot struggled badly in the final third and looked uncomfortable with the ball at his feet.

 Had his moments going forward but Young’s defensive work, often hopelessly poor, did little to dispel the notion he will instantly be replaced when Shaw is fit.
 Reputation went against him when he was denied a second-half penalty following a challenge from Brown.

 R. van Persie

 Let down badly by his supporting cast, the returning striker cut a frustrated figure.
-When the ball did come his way he offered little and was withdrawn midway through the second half.
+When the ball did come his way, Van Persie offered little and was withdrawn midway through the second half.

-Did everything he could to get United going but Rooney will be among those eagerly anticipating Di Maria's rumoured arrival.
+Did everything he could to get United going but Rooney will be among those eagerly anticipating Angel Di Maria's rumored arrival.